Motyldrogi/spring-twitch-bot/README.md

 Adding a Command
 ---

-Every bot command should be a part of the `com.motyldrogi.bot.command` package and extend the `CommandExecutor` class, implementing the `execute()` method at bare-minimum.
+Every bot command should be a part of the `com.motyldrogi.bot.command` package and implement the `CommandExecutor` class, implementing the `execute()` method at bare-minimum.
 The `execute()` method expectes two arguments:

 - **data (String)**: The full message, minus the command prefix
 - **tMessage (TwitchMessage)**: The `TwitchMessage` object which contains the full information about the message